starknet-io/starknet.js/www/docs/guides/connect_network.md

 ### Other node clients

-Other examples (some needs a secret key) :
+Other examples (some need a secret key) :

 **Mainnet :**